canton7/fuelphp-casset/readme.md

 Contributing
 ------------

-Pull requests are gladly accepted!
+If you've got any issues/complaints/suggestions, please tell me and I'll do my best!

+Pull requests are also gladly accepted.
 This project uses [git flow](http://nvie.com/posts/a-successful-git-branching-model/), so please base your work on the tip of the `develop` branch, and rebase onto `develop` again before submitting the pull request.